Archives: Detroit>Downtown>Central Group #0001

 After what was probably to become our first group conscience, it was decided to move to Doty Hall, it was located north of the Benson’s.
 After a month or so there it was decided it was too far from where the chronic alcoholics were and we decided to look for a location close to where it all began and that was in the skid row of Detroit.

-Archie and Jim B. were considered to be the founders of the group, even though every member at the time pitched in to make it a success.
+Archie Trowbridge and Jim Booth (Scripps & Booth family) were considered to be the founders of the group, even though every member at the time pitched in to make it a success.
 All other groups were created off of this group as they became necessary.
+At this time the group decided to purchase a copy of the “Big Book” for the group’s use (This is currently in the Archivist’s possession.)

 In an August 14, 1944 report the Central Group: 30 members who met on Wednesday at 8:30 pm.